 Whether you are a residential customer, commercial customer, or a builder, you will find answers to all of your most common Electrical Services related questions located here.

 To start, stop or transfer service, call your local IREA office with your service address and the dates you want to make the change.
 If you are stopping your service, be sure to give us your forwarding address for the final bill.
 Please note that we need at least three days’ notice to change your service.
 Also, keep in mind that we do not schedule changes for weekends or holidays.

 To start service for a new construction site, call your local IREA office with a work order.
 Be sure the work order includes the property owner or company’s name, address and the property’s legal description.
 You can also call our headquarters in Sedalia.

 To start service for a Commercial business, call your local IREA office or our headquarters in Sedalia.
 We need your company’s full name, federal tax ID number, address of where you want the service, the billing or mailing address (if it’s different from the service address), phone numbers and an e-mail address.
-You’ll also need to either make a deposit — that will be refunded after 12 months’ good payment history — or provide a letter of credit.
+You will also need to make a deposit that will be refunded after 12 months’ good payment history.

 To start your residential service, call your local IREA office or our headquarters in Sedalia.
 We need the full name and social security number of each person who will be on your account, along with the service address, billing or mailing address (if it’s different from the service address), phone number(s) and e-mail address(es).

 New construction procedures apply to the construction or installation of a new facility that does not yet have electric service.
 New homes and businesses where construction has been completed and electric service has been installed are not considered new construction from an electric service standpoint.
 Consumers requiring electric service at these locations need to view our Start/Stop Service page in the tab above for information on how to obtain new electric service.

 Extending Power to a New Property